This page tells you about yoga for people with cancer. There is information about

 - After a yoga class make sure that you drink plenty of water

 A few cancer centres and hospitals in the UK offer yoga classes free of charge.
-So always ask your nurse or doctor if this is available where you are having treatment.
+So you can ask your nurse or doctor if this is available where you are having treatment.
 If not, they may be able to direct you to a voluntary organisation that offers free or low cost complementary therapy treatments to people with cancer.
-You can also contact the British Council for Yoga Therapy for a list of organisations that might be able to give you information about costs.
+You can also contact the British Council for Yoga Therapy for a list of organisations that can give you information about costs.

 Currently in the UK there is no single organisation that regulates yoga teachers.
 They can join several associations.
 But they don’t have to by law.
 They don’t have to have any specific training either.
-But many reliable yoga teachers belong to one of the organisations listed below.
+But many yoga teachers are registered with one of the organisations listed below.

-The best way to find a reliable teacher is to
+The best way to find a registered teacher is to

-- Contact an organisation and ask for a list of reputable yoga centres and teachers in your area.
+- Contact a yoga organisation and ask for a list of yoga centres and teachers in your area.

 - Ask the teacher how many years of training they've had, and how long they've been practising